 WHSmith A5 Laminating Pouches (Pack of 25)

-Deskit A4 Gloss 250 Microns Pouches (Pack of 30)
+Deskit A4 Gloss 250 Microns Pouches (Pack of 250)

 These A4 laminating pouches from Deskit weigh in at a hefty 250 microns, allowing you to achieve a professional and long-lasting finish on projects that require something a little more hard-wearing.